 - ⅓ cup dry red wine (80 ml/ 2.7 fl oz)

 - Pinch of coarse black pepper

 - Prepare the sausages.
-Cut the sausages in half lenghtwise (option to leave whole if you prefer) and place on greaseproof lined baking tray.
+Preheat the oven to 190 C/ 375 F. Cut the sausages in half lenghtwise (option to leave whole if you prefer) and place on greaseproof lined baking tray.